Welcome To The Personal Website Of

 1999 - 2005

-Currently, I am researching the future of autonomous transport as part of the LivingLAPT project at the University College London.
-The goal of this project is to understand the user acceptance of autonomous transport through surveys conducted during real-life deployments of autonomous shuttles.
-I am also conducting human experiments to examine the safety of interaction between autonomous vehicles and vulnerable road users, such as pedestrians, cyclists, and e-scooter riders.
+I spent two years researching the future of autonomous transport as part of the LivingLAPT project at the University College London.
+The goal of this project was to understand the user acceptance of autonomous transport through surveys conducted during real-life deployments of autonomous shuttles.
+I also conducted human experiments to examine the safety of interaction between autonomous vehicles and vulnerable road users, such as pedestrians, cyclists, and e-scooter riders.

 LivingLAPT - EIT Urban mobility